7 Best Driving Games For PC

-“There’s a specific corner during one of the German stages in Dirt Rally where your co-driver will supplement his flurry of warnings with a professional request: “Be brave.””
+“There’s a specific corner during one of the German stages in Dirt Rally where your co-driver will supplement his flurry of warnings with a professional request: “Be brave.”
 It’s a slight left kink, framed on both sides by half-buried stones.
-To be honest I’m not certain what it is about this corner in particular that warrants the added advice – there are plenty of deceptive corners in Dirt Rally you can take faster than you’d expect – but “be brave” potently sums up how you need to approach Dirt Rally.
-Dirt Rally is a brilliant looking and incredible sounding racing sim that feels absolutely outstanding, but it won’t tolerate the timid.””
+I’m not certain what it is about this corner in particular that warrants the added advice – there are plenty of deceptive corners in Dirt Rally you can take faster than you’d expect – but “be brave” potently sums up how you need to approach Dirt Rally.
+Dirt Rally is a brilliant looking and incredible sounding racing sim that feels absolutely outstanding, but it won’t tolerate the timid.”

-Turn10’s latest instalment of the Horizon series sees Forza take another spot on our list, this time with their arcade offering.
+Playground Games latest installment of the Horizon series sees Forza take another spot on our list, this time with their arcade offering.
 We feel it is undoubtedly the best arcade racer right now.

-While some of us prefer to lay down perfect laps on the track, others like to just cruise the streets, perhaps occasionally enjoying the feeling of kicking the back-end out a little without the fear of expensive accidents or flashing blue lights in the rear view mirror!
+While some prefer to lay down perfect laps on the track, others like to cruise the streets, perhaps occasionally enjoying kicking the back end out without fearing expensive accidents or flashing blue lights in the rearview mirror!

 If you get bored of the road, the game continues to reward your off-road exploring.
-If it is pure fun that you’re looking for, this is the most enjoyable game out there.
+If it is pure fun that you’re looking for, whether ripping through the streets, or dirt roads of Mexico, this is the most enjoyable game out there.